Queensland Art Gallery: Asia-Pacific Triennial of Contemporary Art

-The 7th Asia Pacific Triennial of Contemporary Art featured Ressort, a giant snake skeleton sculpture by Huang Yong Ping at the gallery's watermall.
+The 7th Triennial featured Ressort, a giant snake skeleton sculpture by Huang Yong Ping at the gallery's watermall.
 This work was acquired by the Queensland Art Gallery in 2012.

 Art for children

 The Gallery is also recognised as an international leader in presenting innovative museum-based learning programs for children.
 These programs are coordinated through the Children's Art Centre.
 Developing youth audiences for visual art is another priority for the Gallery.